THE Best Potato Bread recipe from The Goldilocks Kitchen is easy, versatile, and tastes like a little slice of Heaven.

-I am super excited to share THE Best Potato Bread recipe out there with you guys.
-I’ve worked to make this the best there is.
-So light and fluffy~ and easy!
+I’ve worked and re-worked this blog post to make this recipe for homemade potato bread the easiest, fastest, and best-tasting bread there is.
+So light and fluffy!
 There really is nothing that can beat the delicious taste and aroma of fresh, homemade bread.
+The Best Potato Bread Recipe can be made into three loaves of bread OR approximately three dozen dinner rolls.
 You’ll love baking this recipe and sharing it with friends and family.
 And get some practice in the fine art of baking bread too.
 So tie on your apron and let’s get started!

-Potato bread is great because the potato itself adds moisture to the bread, giving it an extra softness.
-In this recipe, you can use left over mashed potato, or even instant mashed potato.
-(Just don’t use any mashed potato with crazy flavors in it, like bacon or garlic!)
-In this post, I’ll go over a few important tips I’ve learned when making basic bread recipes.
+The Best Potato bread is so delicious because the potato itself lends additional moisture to the bread, giving it an extra softness.
+In this recipe, you can use instant mashed potato or leftover mashed or baked potatoes.
+(Just don’t use mashed potato with strong flavors in it like bacon or garlic.)

-The first thing I would recommend is purchasing an instant read food thermometer if you don’t already have one.
-This tool is the number one tool I always recommend to anyone who has a desire to become a good cook.
+The first thing I would recommend you do is purchase an instant-read food thermometer if you don’t already have one.
+This tool is really essential to anyone who has a desire to become a good cook.
 It will seriously save your life!
 (Plus countless recipes too.)

-If you’ve never baked home made bread in a loaf pan (in the oven) before, there’s a technique to properly placing the dough in the pan.
-Divide the dough in half equally.
-Take one half of the dough and roughly shape it into a rectangle that’s about as wide as your loaf pan.
-Roll the dough out so it’s about 1/2 to 1/4 inch thick, doing your best to maintain the width of the rectangle.
+Once your dough is made there’s a technique you’ll need to learn to properly place the dough into the bread pan.
+Divide the dough into three equally-sized sections by eyeballing it or using a kitchen scale.
+Then, using your hands and fingers, gently pull and push the dough into a rectangular shape that’s about as wide as your loaf pan.
+Now roll the dough out so it’s about 1/2 to 1/4 inch thick, doing your best to maintain the width of the rectangle.

-Then gently roll it from one short end to the other.
+Then gently roll it from one short end to the other, as shown below.
 Turn the dough up and pinch shut the seams on the bottom and sides.
-Place the rolled dough seam side down in the loaf pan, pressing it gently so the dough touches all sides.
-Repeat with the remaining portion.
-I put the loaf pans in a warm oven to rise, loosely covering them with greased plastic wrap to keep them from drying out.
+Place the rolled dough seam side down in a greased loaf pan, pressing it gently so the dough touches all sides.
+Repeat with the remaining portions.
+I put the loaf pans in a warm oven to rise, loosely covering them with plastic wrap to keep them from drying out.
 Don’t use a towel.
 I know that’s the way grandma used to do it, but that’s because grandma didn’t have plastic wrap!

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!